ivansible/linux/roles/lin-docker/README.md

 Available variables are listed below, along with default values.

+    docker_swarm_role: none
+The node role in the docker swarm:
+- `worker` - worker-only node runs tasks
+- `manager-worker` - manager node that runs tasks
+- `manager-only` - manager node without tasks
+- `manager-master` - first manager node in the swarm, runs tasks
+- `none` - the node does not participate in swarm

     docker_from_docker_io: true
     docker_focal_fix: true
 If true (the default), install `docker engine` from the docker.io